 Nudge and its philosophy have undoubtedly led to greater understanding and use of BE by policymakers.
-A number of other popular books and academic articles have also exploited the intuitive and demonstrable nature of BE findings, highlighting the implications of BE for policy (see Section I for references), or providing systematic reviews or debates by policy area (e.g. Foote, Goette and Meier, 2009, present a good series based on US policy).
+A number of other popular books and academic articles have also exploited the intuitive and demonstrable nature of BE findings, highlighting the implications of BE for policy (see Section 1 for references), or providing systematic reviews or debates by policy area (e.g. Foote, Goette and Meier, 2009, presents a good series based on US policy).
 Various think-tanks and state agencies have also produced summaries of BE findings for policymakers, either of a general nature (e.g. New Economics Foundation, 2005) or specific to a policy area (e.g. Bennett et al., 2010).
 Yet there are significant problems to be overcome if BE findings are to be exploited beneficially.
 Some of these are common to the incorporation of any area of technical expertise into policymaking, such as communicating the findings to policymakers accurately and ensuring that they are relied upon only in appropriate contexts.
 However, two difficulties associated with BE are less common and, it is argued here, central to its successful exploitation by policymakers.
 First, it is a field with very many relevant empirical results and comparatively little overarching theory.
 Second, the research frontier is progressing at a rapid pace.
 Both of these properties of BE are inherent.
 By incorporating the methods of experimental psychology (and related disciplines) into economics, BE is rapidly generating a great number of fruitful empirical findings.
 But, as in psychology itself, simple, powerful theories are more difficult to come by.
 Meanwhile, the bulk of research effort continues to add to the list of empirical findings.

 These properties of BE mean that communication of its findings to generalist, non-expert policymakers and politicians can be difficult.
-This

-Messenger We are heavily influenced by who communicates information.
-Incentives Our responses to incentives are shaped by predictable mental shortcuts such as strongly avoiding losses Norms We are strongly influenced by what others do Defaults We "go with the flow" of pre-set options Salience Our attention is drawn to what is novel and seems relevant to us Priming Our acts are often influenced by sub-conscious cues Affect Our emotional associations can powerfully shape our actions Commitments We seek to be consistent with our public promises and reciprocate acts Ego We act in ways that make us feel better about ourselves section aims to demonstrate this through a brief examination of MINDSPACE (Dolan et al., 2010), a report published in the UK by the Institute for Government and the Cabinet Office.
+This section aims to demonstrate this through a brief examination of MINDSPACE (Dolan et al., 2010), a report published in the UK by the Institute for Government and the Cabinet Office.
 Its primary aim is to put available evidence from behavioural science into a form where it can be used to inform policy across domains.
 In the authors' words, the idea is to "address the needs of policymakers" by "condensing the relevant evidence into a manageable 'checklist" (p.
 7).
 The report is also available in the form of a "practical guide" - effectively a manual for using behavioural science to generate policy.
 MINDSPACE is arguably the most sophisticated attempt yet to spread knowledge about BE and related research to generalist policymakers, with the aim of influencing policy design.